Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Weighted maps into locally convex Lie groups

 generates the identity component of $(\G, \phi)^\UF_{\GewFunk, \ell}$. \end{lem} \begin{proof} Using \refer{lem:Multiplikation_von_gewichteten_Abbildungsraumen-lokalkonvex} we find an open $\one$-neighborhood $\WF \subseteq \VF$ such that

 is smooth.
-We may assume w.l.o.g. that $\WF$ is symmetric and that there exists an open star-shaped set $H$ such that $\phi(\WF) \subseteq H \subseteq \phi(\VF)$.
+We may assume w.l.o.g. that $\WF$ is symmetric and that there exists an open convex set $H$ such that $\phi(\WF) \subseteq H \subseteq \phi(\VF)$.
 We know from \refer{lem:Inversion_auf_gewichteten_Abbildungsraumen-lokalkonvex} that the set

 is symmetric and

 is smooth.
 We endow $\phi^{-1} \circ \CcFvanK{\UF}{\phi(\WF)}{\ell} $ with the differential structure which turns the bijection

 into a smooth diffeomorphism.
 Then we can apply \refer{lem:Erzeugung_von_Liegruppen_aus_lokalen} to construct a Lie group structure on the subgroup $(\G, \phi)^\UF_{\GewFunk, \ell}$ of $\G^\UF$ which is generated by $\phi^{-1} \circ \CcFvanK{\UF}{\phi(\WF)}{\ell}$, such that $\phi^{-1} \circ \CcFvanK{\UF}{\phi(\WF)}{\ell}$ becomes an open subset.